Green woodworking is the traditional way to work with wood.

 You''ll use all these tools when you spend time with us.
 You'll also get to wield our mighty wooden mallet!

-We don't use power tools.
+You won't use power tools.
 Green woodworking is a peaceful pastime where noise is manual and minimal.